IHE/ITI.PCF/input/pagecontent/ch-P.md

 - **Restricted Health Data** - Some Patient Identifiable Data are considered more sensitive and is classified as Restricted Health Data.
 Data may be considered Restricted by regulation or laws, or may be deemed by the patient to be more sensitive.
 Some examples of restricted health data are data that describes a stigmatizing sensitive health topic such as mental health, drug abuse, sexual health, or other.
 - **Users** - are an identifiable agent, usually human, that has some defined role within the Organization within which they operate.
 A User may be the Patient herself, a patient related party, clinician, researcher, billing clerk, etc. These different functional roles will have different needs to access data.
 For example registration clerks may need to be able to access patient demographics, billing, and contacts; but would not need access to clinical content.

-Policy includes appropriate access rules that define conditions on various factor(s) for example:
+The Privacy Policy includes appropriate access rules that define conditions on various factor(s) for example:

+- the kinds of data being managed;
+- the kinds of use of these data that could be allowed;
+- the kinds of users for which privacy policies and consent rules would apply;
+- the safety risk to privacy risk management;
 - the subject of the data;
-- role of person the data is disclosed to;
+- role of users or organizations for which the data may be disclosed to;
 - type of data disclosed;
 - security level in which the disclosure takes place (weak authentication vs. strong authentication);
 - type of purpose for which the data is disclosed;
 - timeframe of use (period of validity of the consent, window of disclosure...);
+- etc.

-Some Privay Consent needs require a more basic record, where as other Consents require intermediate or advanced needs.
+Some Privacy Consent needs require a more basic record, where as other Consents require intermediate or advanced needs.
 The more advanced need must support both the recording of the patient specific parameters, and the ability to distinguish the accesses that would be impacted by those specific parameters.

 The Privacy Consent Ceremony and the development of the Privacy Policies is not constrained or described by IHE.
 The Privacy Preferences is a potential way to improve the Patient Experience, by allowing the Patient to express their desired privacy conditions and parameters.
 These Privacy Preferences would not be enforceable as they are as statement of desire, and not agreed to by a Data Holder.
 The Consent ceremony could take these preferences as input, and thus present the terms that the Data Holder is willing to enforce.
 Thus at the end of the Consent Ceremony there would be a Patient Privacy Consent Resource that expresses the terms that the Data Holder and Patient have agreed to.